martin-ockajak/cantrip/README.md

 iterator boilerplate and provides many additional operations.

 - Enjoy cleaner code with less `.into_iter()`, `.collect()` and `.clone()`.
-- Feel free to treat standard collections as immutable values to be reused at will.
+- Leverage non-consuming operations and many convenient utility methods.
-- No learning required, just keep using code completion to quickly find a method you need.
+- No learning required, use code completion to quickly find a method you need.

 ## Overview